 Combined with the results of our Phase I studies, the encouraging results of in vivo and in vitro studies support our belief that d-Methadone warrants further evaluation in a Phase II program as a rapidly acting, oral agent for the treatment of depression.
-Relmada expects to file its first Investigational New Drug ("IND") application for the Phase II program with the FDA before the end of December 2016.
-Upon completion of the FDA's review of the IND, the Company expects to initiate the Phase IIa portion of the trial during the first half of 2017 with topline results available by the end of 2017.
+Relmada filed an Investigational New Drug ("IND") application for the Phase II program with the FDA before the end of December 2016, which was accepted on January 25, 2017.